OCA/product-attribute/product_sequence/README.rst

    Sequences), you can specify whether the prefix of the parent category should be used if no prefix has been specified for the category.

+When the module is installed on a database with demo data, a few product categories (*Lamps*, *Desk Lamps* and *Furniture*) and products are created to illustrate the three cases: a category with its own prefix, a category inheriting the prefix of its parent, and a product without category falling back on the default product sequence.

 Bug Tracker
 ===========